 - The vehicle should now unlock

 How To Boost Start Your Car

-Boost starting is the fastest way to get your car up and running but the battery may be faulty and so she may not stay running.
+Boost starting is the fastest way to get your car up and running, but the battery may be faulty, so she may not stay running.

 See battery testing below.
 Your car may have a battery parasitic drain and if so this problem will persist, a battery maintainer will help keep the battery topped up but only masks the problem.